-The Harveyville Project finds its home in two former rural school buildings and roughly 10 acres in Harveyville, KS.
+The Harveyville Project finds its home in two former rural school buildings and roughly 10 acres in rural Harveyville, Kansas.
 Our overriding purpose is to provide an inspiring, energizing environment to foster creative output.
 Initially, we’re focused on small workshops, residents, and community projects.

 We support local food growers and serve local produce in season, as well as local meat and dairy and homegrown eggs, herbs, and produce.

 |Harveyville Rural High School (1939)||Harveyville Grade School (1954)|